LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `engines`
-	examples of using threaded engines to implement fluents, lazy meta-predicates, interactors, and simple agents (requires Logtalk to be run with SWI-Prolog)
+	examples of using threaded engines to implement fluents, lazy meta-predicates, interactors, and simple agents (requires Logtalk to be run with ECLiPSe, SWI-Prolog, XSB, or YAP)

 - `errors`
 	example showing the Logtalk compiler warning and error reporting